Salisbury downtown

 Communities Use Coronavirus Relief Fund to Assist Local Businesses Affected by COVID-19 Restrictions

-Rowan county buildingUtilizing grant monies from the Coronavirus Relief Fund, one of McGill’s long-established clients, Rowan County, sought to provide economic support to small businesses and restaurants affected by the COVID-19 public health emergency, specifically those brick-and-mortar businesses that were not deemed “essential” during the Governor’s Stay at Home order.
+Rowan County BuildingUtilizing grant monies from the Coronavirus Relief Fund, one of McGill’s long-established clients, Rowan County, sought to provide economic support to small businesses and restaurants affected by the COVID-19 public health emergency, specifically those brick-and-mortar businesses that were not deemed “essential” during the Governor’s Stay at Home order.
 In the first round of this program, Rowan County provided grants in the amount of $3,500 to $5,000, depending on number of employees, to small businesses to reimburse the cost of business interruption caused by the required closures.

 Small Business Grant Program Helps to Keep Doors Open